llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

     If specified:

+    - If the current frame is specified, then the current target architecture must be the same as the target architecture of the current frame.

-    - If the current thread is specified, then the current target architecture must be the same as the target architecture of the current thread.
+    - If the current frame is specified and is the top frame, and if the current thread is specified, then the current target architecture must be the same as the target architecture of the current thread.

     - If the current compilation unit is specified, then the current target architecture default address space address size must be the same as the `address_size` field in the header of the current compilation unit and any